KIWIKIGmbH/kiwierp/README.md

 * Fix some bugs
 * Error handlings
 * Test codes for the frontend and the backend.
+* Dashboard
+* Custum value fields
+* The feature of inventory consumption
 * The feature of reporting.

 ### License